 In the new home country, the child goes to school, gets new friends and assimilates the culture of the new homeland.
 In this way the child becomes multicultural.
 But, the former mother tongue, the landscapes, the experiences, people and emotions are still there, sometimes in dreams, sometimes in plays, sometimes when talking to friends and locals.
 The dolls often remain important and concrete links to the former home country and to its culture.

 Few in the new home country have thorough knowledge of the backgrounds of immigrant children.
 In its new homeland a multicultural child may therefore experience loneliness and alienation, or even stand in opposition to its values.
-Our lacking understanding of the potential of multicultural individuals is an international problem − a form of inefficiency in the process of globalization.
+Our lacking understanding of the potential of multicultural individuals is an international problem − a form of inefficiency in the process of globalisation.
 It is a waste of the intellectual capital that immigrants offer us.

 Welcome to our multicultural future!